ldriever/ML_Jazz/README.md

 ### Report Files
 - *Improving Chord Prediction in Jazz Music using Melody Information.pdf* - the final report documenting the project
-- *loss_comparison_for_chords_only_model.png* - a plot of training and validation loss for the chords-only model.
+- *figures/loss_comparison_for_chords_only_model.png* - a plot of training and validation loss for the chords-only model.
 This is referred to in the report
-- *loss_comparison_for_model_with_melody* - a plot of training and validation loss for the model with melody information.
+- *figures/loss_comparison_for_model_with_melody* - a plot of training and validation loss for the model with melody information.
 This is referred to in the report
-- *permutation-test.py* - code used for testing the statistical significnace of the results
+- *model/permutation-test.py* - code used for testing the statistical significnace of the results

 ### Dependencies
 Please note that, in order to run the code for this project, it is necessary to have the following Python libraries installed.
 Click the hyperlinks to visit the respective websites and find out more about the different dependencies.